-Hannah Parsons, Principal Associate Solicitor at DAS Law, explains what people need to know if they feel they are being treated unfairly at work because of their mental health…
+Jade Harrison at DAS Law explains what people need to know if they feel they are being treated unfairly at work because of their mental health…

 What legal protection is in place for people with mental illness?

 There are a number of legal protections in place to support those with a mental health condition.
-If you have a mental health condition it may fall within the definition of a ‘disability’ within the Equality Act 2010.
+For example, your condition may fall within the definition of a ‘disability’ under the Equality Act 2010.

-If your condition falls within the Act, you are protected from being put at a disadvantage in the workplace as a result of your condition, or something that arises from it, and your employer may also be required to make reasonable adjustments to remove any barriers to you being able to do your job.
+If so, you are protected from being put at a disadvantage in the workplace as a result of your condition, or something that arises from it, and your employer may also be required to make reasonable adjustments to remove any barriers to you being able to do your job.

 How can you make sure you are treated fairly at work?

-The legal definition of ‘disability’ is far wider than you might have thought, which means that you might be protected by the Equality Act if you have a mental health issue.
-This means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.
+The legal definition of ‘disability’ is far wider than you might think.
+This means that you might be protected by the Equality Act if you have a mental health condition.
+It also means that your employer must not discriminate against you and will be required to provide reasonable adjustments for your condition.

 Workplace discrimination is when someone is treated less favourably or put at a disadvantage due to what is known as a ‘protected characteristic’.
-A disability is included within the definition of a protected characteristic, so any disadvantage you suffer at work due to a mental illness could mean you are being discriminated against.
+A disability is included within the definition of a protected characteristic, so any disadvantage you suffer at work because of a mental health condition could mean you are being discriminated against.